OTTO-OTO/EX-Priv-GreyBoxResilience/README.md

 # EX-Priv

 Welcome to the repository for "Enhancing the Resilience of LLMs against Grey-box Extractions."
-This code is adapted from the Llama-recipe repository.
+This code is adapted from the Llama-recipe repository(https://github.com/meta-llama/llama-recipes).

 ## Installation